-Newborns and infants less than 12 months of age are one of most vulnerable groups affected by malaria.
-During pregnancy, malaria infection in the mother cause low birth weight and result in infant death.
+Newborns and infants less than 12 months of age are one of most the vulnerable groups affected by malaria.
+During pregnancy, malaria infection in the mother can cause low birth weight and result in infant death.

-In malaria-endemic areas, infants once again become vulnerable to Plasmodium falciparum malaria at approximately 3 months of age when immunity acquired from the mother starts to wane.
+In malaria-endemic areas, infants once again become vulnerable to Plasmodium falciparum malaria at approximately 3 months of age, when immunity acquired from the mother starts to wane.
 Infants are at increased risk of rapid disease progression, severe malaria and death.
 Severe anaemia is particularly common in this age group.

 P. vivax malaria, traditionally viewed as a relatively benign form of the disease, can also be a major cause of morbidity and mortality, particularly in infants and young children.
 Some studies report that a high proportion of severe malaria episodes may be caused by P. vivax in this age group.

 WHO recommends the following package of interventions for the prevention and control of malaria in infants:

 - intermittent preventive therapy for infants (IPTi) in areas of moderate to high transmission in sub-Saharan Africa;